NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 	unbound -V

+Once we have a working version of Unbound installed we need to configure it to be a recursive cacheing resolver (information about recursive resolvers can be found
+`here <https://www.cloudflare.com/en-gb/learning/dns/dns-server-types/>`_, but is not necessary for our purposes here).
+Luckily for us Unbound already behaves as such by default, so for basic purposes we can use the configuration from the :ref:`configuration page<doc_unbound_configuration>`.
+We always recommend enabling `DNSSEC <https://www.sidn.nl/en/cybersecurity/dnssec-explained>`_, for which the setup can also be found in the configuration page.

-Once we have a working version of Unbound installed and running, we need tell our machine to use it by default.
+Once we have a installed, configured and running Unbound instance, we need tell our machine to use this instance by default instead of what it is currently using.
 This works differently on different operating systems, below we will go through this for a selection of OS'es.

-..
-ADD CONFIG FILE EXAMPLE (SPECIFIC TO THIS)

 Ubuntu 20.04.1 LTS